jundalisay/superb/content/en/research/sismondi/economy/chapter-3.md

-+++
+---
+heading: "Chapter 2 of New Principles of Political Economy by Sismondi Simplified"
-title= "Territorial Wealth"
+title: "Territorial Wealth"
-date= 2022-03-27
+date: 2022-03-27
-# heading= Chapter 3
-image= "/covers/sismondi.jpg"
-description= "Quesnay's was the second system in political economy called the 'territorial system' or 'the system of the economists'" linkb= "/research/sismondi/economy/chapter-2" linkbtext= "Chapter 2" linkf= "/research/sismondi/economy/chapter-3" linkftext= "Chapter 3"
-+++
+image: /covers/sismondi.jpg
+description: "Political economy is an important division of the science of government.
+The object of government is the happiness of men, united in society"
+linkb: /research/sismondi/economy/chapter-2
+linkbtext: "Chapter 2"
+linkf: /research/sismondi/economy/chapter-4
+linkftext: "Chapter 4"
+author: Sismondi
+---